Quantum field theory on curved manifolds: The Schwinger effect on manifolds

-As we have already seen in the simple example of a slowly changing electric field, it is very important and sometimes quite essential to solve the field equations locally on the manifold.
-Of course, when determining the averaged particle production rate in the case of repeated rapid oscillations or when the electric field is instantaneous, local evaluation of the particle production rate is useless for the experimental observation.
-Then, to get the required results, one should consider asymptotic states and averaging over a period.\footnote{Analysis of these topics using the Stokes lines can be found in Ref.\cite{Taya:2020dco}.
+As we have already seen in the simple example of a slowly changing electric field, it is very important and sometimes quite essential to solve the field equations locally on the manifold by defining a local vacuum in the tangent space.
+Of course, when determining the {\it averaged} particle production rate in the case of rapid oscillations or when the electric field is sharply instantaneous, local evaluation of the particle production rate should be useless for experimental observation.
+If the electric field changes rapidly, the field equation becomes a simultaneous differential equation with the electromagnetic field equation.
+The Stokes phenomena in such cases can be extremely complex and require appropriate approximations.\footnote{Analysis of these topics using the Stokes lines can be found in Ref.\cite{Taya:2020dco}.
 See also Refs.\cite{Nakazato:2021kcb,Kitamoto:2018htg}.}.
-What we have highlighted in this section is the case in which local calculation is needed to obtain correct results while a ``naive'' application of the conventional asymptotic states gives clearly a wrong answer.
-This distinction has never been explicitly recognized.
-We believe that the importance of the option of defining the vacuum in the tangent space has been made very clear by the simple model described in this section.
+What we have highlighted in this section is the case in which local calculation is crucial to obtain correct results while a ``naive'' extrapolation of the equation to the outside of the defined area gives clearly a wrong answer.
+This distinction has never been explicitly recognized so far.
+We believe that the importance of the option of defining the {\it local} vacuum in the tangent space has been made very clear by the simple model described in this section.

 Let us now look at how such a definition of the vacuum has implications in relativity.
+As mentioned above, particles created by the Schwinger effect can also be affected by the Unruh effect.
+In this case, the question is whether the two effects are independent phenomena or whether we are simply seeing the same thing.
+In the following, we present the solution to this problem using differential geometry and the exact WKB.